01 of 03

 Monterey County, north of Monterey and near the town of Marina.
 Get a map and directions on the last page of this guide.

-Small sand dunes interspersed with flat beach in front of a cliff.
+Small sand dunes interspersed with a flat beach in front of a cliff.
 The sand at the nude area is extremely soft

 Because of the cliffs and sand dunes on the east side of the beach, morning sun won't hit the beach until about three hours after sunrise.